section-engineering-education/engineering-education/articles/introduction-to-digital-twin-technology/index.md

 [Image Source: IDGESG](https://images.idgesg.net/images/article/2018/06/digital-twins_woman-in-profile_ai_mirror_duplicate_duo_pair-100760562-large.jpg)

 ### Characteristics of Digital Twin Technology
-Digital twin technology consists of certain characteristics such as connectivity, homogenization, ability to be reprogammable, digital traces and modularity.
+Digital twin technology comprises certain characteristics such as connectivity, homogenization,  reprogrammability, digital traces, and modularity.

 #### Connectivity
-In digital twin technology, connectivity is enhanced between physical assets and their digital counterparts.
-Sensors that are attached to physical objects are used to enhance connectivity with digital representations.
-Data from the physical components is obtained and integrated by these sensors.
-Integration technologies enable the sensors to communicate the collected data.
+In digital twin technology, connectivity is embedded between physical assets and their digital counterparts.
+Sensors are attached to physical objects and are used to enhance connectivity with their digital representations.
+Data from the physical components is obtained and integrated with these sensors.
+This integration enable the sensors to communicate the collected data to a user.

 #### Homogenization
 Digital technology is also characterized by the homogenization of data from physical components.
 This means that a digital representation that is similar to the physical object can be created using the collected data.
 This technology can also enable data to be decoupled from the physical artifacts.